dnpuneeth/personal-ai-projects/apps/redlineai/api/test/README.md

-# DocuMind Test Suite
+# RedlineAI Test Suite

-This directory contains a comprehensive Minitest suite for the DocuMind application.
+This directory contains a comprehensive Minitest suite for the RedlineAI application.

 ## Test Structure